I. What is Parallelism?

 - an (indefinite article) action (noun) of (preposition) love (noun)

 - a (indefinite article) gift (noun) to (preposition) that person (noun)

 Once again, it is the parallel grammatical structure which creates a truly memorable phrase.

 III.
 The importance of using Parallelism

 Simple uses of parallelism create readable and understandable passages.
 Sentences are best understood when structured in a grammatically parallel fashion.
 More importantly, though, parallelism also provides prose, poetry, and speeches with symmetry that the human eye and ear both crave.
-Such symmetry creates sentences that are rhythmic and repetitive.
-This musicality creates memorable and quotable phrases, as can be seen in quotes from Armstrong, King, Teresa, and others.
+This symmetry creates a rhythm and repetition which can make phrases more catchy, memorable, or compelling.
+Parallelism may be found in creative pieces such as poetry and songs as well as more formal pieces such as formal papers and speeches.
+This musicality also creates memorable and quotable phrases, as can be seen in quotes from Armstrong, King, Teresa, and others.

 IV.
 Examples of Parallelism in Literature

 Parallelism is a prominent feature in prose, poetry, speeches, and plays alike.